 - Tap Start to complete initial setup.

-GrapheneOS includes a nice suite of default apps that are pre-installed.
+GrapheneOS includes a nice suite of pre-installed apps.

 - Apps - This is the repository for managing and updating ONLY those apps developed by the GrapheneOS team